- Gallery

 - Rubber boots are provided on loan

-Prices quoted below are per person based on 2 people sharing.
+Prices quoted below are per person based on two people sharing.
 Cabin availability changes all the time so please contact us for up-to-date details and information on specific cabin availability.

 - Domestic flights from Buenos Aires to Ushuaia return

-- Open Bar for duration of voyage
+- Open bar for duration of voyage

 - 24 hour room service

-- Unlimited wifi on board
+- Unlimited WIFI on board

 - Pre and post voyage transfers